deephaven-examples/strava/README.md

 2. Select an activity.
 3. At the bottom of the menu, select **...** for more.
 4. Select **Export Original**.
 Provided you have supplied the data in FIT format, this should now provide a file to download with the `.fit` extension.
 5. Put this `.fit` file in the data folder underneath your Docker starting location.
 You might also want to create a new folder to organize the data.
-Ours is in `data/examples/Fit`.
+Ours is in `data/Fit`.

 ## Import your data

-When launching Deephaven with example data you'll have access to an example `.fit` file in the data directory.
-To see your data at work, use the files you placed in the `data/examples` folder.

 @dtcooper wrote a really cool Python script to read the FIT binary file format.
 To install that script, run this code inside the IDE: